bigskysoftware/htmx/www/content/migration-guide-htmx-1.md

   Note that you must use the kebab-case of the event name due to the fact that attributes are case-insensitive in HTML.
   ```
 * The `htmx.makeFragment()` method now **always** returns a `DocumentFragment` rather than either an `Element` or `DocumentFragment`
-* If you are using htmx in a module setting, we now provide module-type specific files for all three of the major
-  JavaScript module types: `/dist/htmx.esm.js`, `/dist/htmx.umd.js` & `/dist/htmx.amd.js`
-* htmx 2.0 offers automatic head merging with boosted links.
-If you do not want this behavior, you can set `htmx.config.head.boosted` to `"none"`
 * If you are an extension author and your extension was using `selectAndSwap` method from internal API, it was removed and replaced with `swap` method,
   which is available from both internal and public htmx APIs